PhosCity/muxkt/README.md

 muxkt config -h
 ```

 If you're running the script for the first time, I advise you to run `muxkt config add` to add as many projects as you have and their corresponding path to the config.
 Project with space is not valid.
-If you haven't added the projects to the config, then the first run of the script will prompt you to create one.
-You can use the script without adding any projects to the config by directly passing the project path by doing `muxkt mux -p <path/to/project>` but that will get tedious soon.

 The following output of `muxkt mux --help` should give you a pretty decent idea of what is available to you while muxing.
 However, you can always just run `muxkt mux` and the program will guide you to do everything interactively as well.

 ```
 Usage: muxkt mux [OPTIONS] [PROJECT] [EPISODE]...

-  Mux the episodes.
-Optionally, provide project and episodes as argument.
+  Mux the episodes using the arguments and the options provided by the user.

 Options:
-  -p, --path PATH   Path to the project directory.
-  -a, --alt_folder  Altenate folder structure(./arc/episode)
+  -h, --help              Show this message and exit.
   -r, --repeat            Repeat last muxing action.
-  -o, --output      See whole output of Subkt.
+  -o, --output            See original output of previous mux -c, --custom_flag TEXT  Provide multiple custom Gradle flags (e.g., -Pkey=value).
-  -h, --help        Show this message and exit.
 ```

 Now let's say you added a project name called `komi` You have following options in the script: